vadanrod14/RA.Aid/docs/docs/quickstarts/recommended.md

 RA.Aid must be installed before using these configurations.
 If you haven't installed it yet, please see the [Installation Guide](installation).
 :::

+## Getting API Keys

+To use RA.Aid with the recommended configuration, you'll need to obtain API keys from the following services:

+1. **OpenAI API Key**: Create an account at [OpenAI's platform](https://platform.openai.com) and generate an API key from your dashboard.

+2. **Anthropic API Key**: Sign up at [Anthropic's Console](https://console.anthropic.com), then generate an API key from the API Keys section.

+3. **Tavily API Key** (optional): Create an account at [Tavily](https://app.tavily.com/sign-in) and get your API key from the dashboard.

+Please keep your API keys secure and never share them publicly.
+Each service has its own pricing and usage terms.

 ## Configuration

 Configure your API keys: